Michigan Sports Concussion Law

 - High School Sports Training The National Federation of State High School Associations (NFHS)Training

 Information for Parents & Athletes

-- MDCH & CDC "Heads Up" Educational Materials Fact Sheets in English and Spanish and Quiz for Athletes and Parents
+- MDHHS & CDC "Heads Up" Educational Materials Fact Sheets in English and Spanish and Quiz for Athletes and Parents

 - REAP The Benefits of Good Concussion Management-2013 A Guide to Create a Community-Based Concussion Management Program.